Sbalbp/Pidgin_Translator_Plugin/README.md

 The following commands are available for now in the plugin:

 * **/apertium_apy _address_ _port_** Sets the address and port(optional) where the apy is running.
-If no arguments are given, it just shows the current address.
-The default address is http://localhost:2737.
+If no arguments are given, it just shows the current address list.
+The default list only address is http://localhost:2737.
 * **/apertium_check** Shows the current language pairs associated with the buddy whose conversation you issued the command on.
 * **/apertium_pairs** Ask the apy which language pairs are available and shows them.
 * **/apertium_bind _direction_ _source_ _target_** Sets a language pair for the buddy whose conversation the command was issued on. *direction* must be either 'incoming' (for incoming messages) or 'outgoing' (for messages sent to that buddy). *source* and *target* are the source and target languages of the language pair to be set, respectively.